lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 ### Deploy the CDK package
 > :warning: **Set up a SageMaker GroundTruth private team via the AWS console**:
-Before starting the CDK deployment, you must manually set up SageMaker GrounTruth private team in the AWS console if the account/region doesn't have it provisioned.
+Before starting the CDK deployment, you must manually set up SageMaker GrounTruth private team in the same AWS region using the AWS console.
+You can ignore this step if there is already a private work team provision in the AWS account/region for GroundTruth or A2I tasks.
 Follow this [instruction](set-up-work-team.md)
 to set up the private team.
 This step will create the user(s) to access the Accuracy Evaluation web portal and A2I for human review.